Amartya-007/swigato_project/README.md

 ---

-## 👨‍💻 About Me
+## 👨‍💻 How it completed

-**Amartya Vishwakarma** – Just a regular college student who loves food, code, and making stuff that (hopefully) works.

-This project is the result of too much caffeine, too little sleep, and a lot of Stack Overflow.
+This project is the result of too much caffeine, too little sleep, and a lot of Stack Overflow and of course **AI (My Partner in crime)**.
 If you read this far, you deserve a samosa.
 Or at least a star on GitHub. 😉

 *“Why settle for basic when you can go big?”* – That’s how Swigato happened.